top of page

 How can it be a compliment to say I'm in the image of a One that allows evil and suffering?
 Why imitate it?
 Why try to pull myself closer?

 As Christopher Hitchens remarked, "Such an entity is cruel, incompetent, or indifferent.
-You can't say, 'oh what a welcome, what a table was set for us to dine at.'"
+You can't say, 'oh what a welcome, what a fine table was set for us to dine at.'"
 Hitchens wasn't alone.
 Protest, anger, outcry, and indignation against God are part of the Jewish tradition; God is chastised repeatedly in the Torah and Talmud for allowing brutality and injustice.
-It's a tribute to Judaism's honesty & integrity that it has a long pedigree of acknowledging this anger, distress, and disappointment.
+It's a tribute to Judaism's realism, honesty, and integrity that it has a long pedigree of acknowledging this anger, distress, and disappointment.

 Judaism acknowledges that God allows evil and suffering.
 Does that make God despicable and loathsome?
+Partly.
 Of course.
 Certainly.
 Obviously.
 Clearly.
-But Judaism's perspective extends beyond those labels, in this way:
+But Judaism's perspective extends beyond "despicable and loathsome" in this way:

 Judaism doesn’t declare God guilty for the bad while ignoring all of the good that constitutes the vast majority of existence.
 Such a declaration creates an asymmetry that permits the bad to nullify the good.
-Judaism asserts the world is rooted in positivity by a fundamentally decent God that makes life delightful and allows for joy, peace, love, kindness, mercy, compassion, gratitude, honesty, humility, slowness to anger, justice, and the avoidance of despair.
+Judaism asserts the world is rooted in positivity by a fundamentally decent God that--on the whole--makes life delightful and allows for joy, peace, love, kindness, mercy, compassion, gratitude, honesty, humility, slowness to anger, justice, and the avoidance of despair.

-God does not control and intervene but calls out to me to live a life of joy, peace, & love.
-I try to respond to that call with hineini ("here I am") because that's the life I want for myself and others, not because I think there's karma in this world or an afterlife of judgment in a different world.
-My faith is that the One loves and delights in each of the forms in which it exists.
-What I do with my form, with my heart and my hands, is up to me.
+God does not intervene but calls out to me to live a life of joy, peace, & love.
+I try to respond to that call with hineini ("here I am") because I want joy for myself and others, not because I think there's karma in this world or an afterlife of judgment in a different world.
+What I do with my heart and my hands is up to me.

 How do I find that good essence of God?

-Sinai is a vertical metaphor for an internal journey.
-If God's up there then I have to build a ladder and climb a long distance.
-But if God's inside, then the move is a deep inward glance.
+As Rabbi Art Green says, Sinai is a vertical metaphor for an internal journey.
+If the good aspect of God is up there then I have to build a ladder and climb a long distance.
+But if the good aspect of God is inside, then the move is a deep inward glance.
 The journey is more like breaking through shells.
 It's a meditative process that takes patience, time, and concentration.
 I keep three thoughts in mind:

 • About Rabbi Kalonymus Shapira (a rabbi in the Warsaw Ghetto during the Holocaust), author Nehemia Polen wrote, "In the desert landscape of absence he managed to find Presence, not as a response to a favorable stimulus from above, and not receiving confirmation from the surrounding environment, but initiated by his own capacity for self-awakening out of the darkness."